Kit and Ace

-Kit and Ace is a Canadian clothing brand.
+Kit and Ace is a Canadian clothing brand founded in 2014 by Shannon Wilson, former lead designer of Lululemon Athletica, and her stepson J. J. Wilson.
+Its focus is machine-washable cashmere wool clothing and accessories.
+It is currently owned by Unity Brands Inc.

 History

-Kit and Ace was founded in 2014 by Shannon Wilson, former lead designer of Lululemon Athletica, and her stepson J. J. Wilson.

-The company was founded to sell machine-washable cashmere wool clothing and accessories.
 The first store opened in July 2014 in Vancouver's Gastown neighbourhood.

 In 2015, the brand opened retail stores in the US, the UK and Australia.

 In September 2015, the company installed shop-in-shop cafes from Toronto-based Sorry Coffee Co. in its London and Toronto stores.

 In April 2017, Kit and Ace closed all its international stores, focusing on e-commerce and its eight Canadian shops.
 Hold It All Inc., a Vancouver-based company, owned the brand until the end of August 2018.

 In 2018, CEO George Tsogas acquired it from the company's founders and changed the brand direction creating apparel that is Smart, Easy to Love, and Made to Last on a mission to Amplify Optimism in the world.